VajaKana/Gitdemo/README.md

 # Gitdemo
-this is  my first Repository
+This is  my first Repository
+Author Vaja Kana